 - Minimal ST elevation

 A 91 yo woman presented to the emergency department with a brief episode of chest pain.
 On arrival she is pain free.
-Her ECG below demonstrates Type A Wellen’s pattern.
+Her ECG below demonstrates Type B Wellen’s pattern.
 The patient did have a troponin rise and had critical LAD stenosis.
 This means that she didn’t quite fit the definition of Wellen’s Syndrome.
 Does this matter?
 Of course not.
 With inverted T waves like this it doesn’t matter.
 We aren’t going to miss this patient.
 It’t important to not miss the forest for the trees.
 The patient with this ecg isn’t going anywhere.

 A 58 yo male presents with 2 days of intermittent chest pain.
 He is now pain free.
 His ECG is shown below.